 Yield Vs Capital Gain

-The yield of a rental property should not be confused with the capital gain of a property.
-Whereas knowing how to calculate buy to let yield will help you decide whether it is worth renting out a property, knowing the capital gain will help you decide if it is worth selling the property.
+The yield of a rental property should not be confused with the capital gain.
+Whereas knowing how to calculate buy to let yield will help you decide whether it is worth renting out a property, knowing the capital gain will help you decide if it is worth selling it.

-The capital gain is simply your profit on a property after you have sold it.
-So it’s your final sales price minus the price you paid for the property and all other expenses incurred.
+The capital gain is simply your profit after you have sold it.
+So it’s your final sales price minus the price you paid for it and all other expenses incurred.

-Most investors will look at both the potential capital gain and the expected yield of a property, alongside several other factors, when deciding whether to sell or let an investment property.
+Most investors will look at both the potential capital gain and the expected yield, alongside several other factors, when deciding whether to sell or let an investment.

 So, that’s how to calculate the buy to let yield on your rental property.
-In general, you’ll usually see higher yields on properties in cheaper areas, and lower yields on more expensive properties.
+In general, you’ll usually see higher yields on properties in cheaper areas, and lower ones on more expensive ones.
 However, it does depend on many factors so it’s always worth getting the advice of a good estate agent before you make your final decision.